 Table 8.
-Matrix of segregation gender roles based on various activities in each type of work at the site project

-Activities ominance ased Role Description 3 2 Fisheries Fishing in the sea Very High (5) Very Low (1) Fishing in the sea is generally worked by men and there are also several men with disabilities as fishermen Collecting shellfish, shrimp, crabs Very Low (1) Very High (5) Women generally collect shellfish, shrimp or other pond products when the sea water is low.
+Matrix of segregation gender roles based on various activities in each type of work at the site project project Activities Level of Dominance Gender-based Role Description 8 φ Fisheries Fishing in the sea Very High (5) Very Low (1) Fishing in the sea is generally worked by men and there are also several men with disabilities as fishermen Collecting shellfish, shrimp, crabs Very Low (1) Very High (5) Women generally collect shellfish, shrimp or other pond products when the sea water is low.
 These products are sold when their catch is considered large enough (minimum 1 kg).
 Selling fish or others Very Low (1) Very High (5) The identified marketing channels for seafood are selling to local markets, through collectors/ retailers, and directly to consumers.
-Crop cultivation and raising livestock Raising cattle and goat High Medium Livestock is considered as a family
+Crop cultivation and raising livestoc Crop cultivation and raising livestock Raising cattle and goat High (4) Medium (3) Livestock is considered as a family savings

-Activities Level of Dominance Gender-based Role Description

-3 2

-(4) (3) savings

-Raising poultry (chicken, duck etc) Low High There are slight variations in the roles

-(2) (4) of men and women in raising livestock;

-Generally, men are dominant in raising

-and selling livestock.
-Meanwhile,

-women tend to help when their

-husbands are at sea or not at home.

-In the case of Women-Headed

-Households, they play a major role in

-caring for the family's livestock

-Sale of large livestock (cattle/goat) or High High Women-headed households also make

-poultry (chicken, duck etc) (4) (4) decisions for sale their cattle.

-Determining livestock selling prices High High In livestock sales, the selling price is

-(4) (4) determined based on mutual

-agreement between the husband and

-his wife

-Livestock are usually sold when the

-family needs cash, especially when a

-crisis occurs (including a disaster)

-because there is no family income

-from their main or side jobs.

-Large livestock (such as cattle or

-goats) are sold when they need

-money for large expenses (child's

-marriage or the cost of the child's

-education to a higher level).

-Meanwhile, small livestock/poultry will

-be sold when the family does not have

-income for daily consumption needs.

-Crop cultivation High Medium In crop farming, men and women play a

-(4) (3) role in cultivation from land preparation

-. , to harvesting and selling yields.
-For

-sales, men usually meet and negotiate

-with buyers (collectors).
-Meanwhile,

-women play a role in managing income

-from selling harvests to meet family

-needs

-Small and Medium Enterprises (SME es

-Coarse salt farming High Low

-(4) (2)

-Artisanal mining Very High None Be workers (laborers) in artisanal mining

-(5) are generally men in the sites location.

-Meanwhile, there are no women

-1 participated due to the mine spots are

-1 remote and difficult to access People

-consider this job to be a source of

-income for fulfilling daily needs when the

-main job's income is inadequate

-Refined salt farming Very Low Very High

-(1) (5)

-Small traders, mobile sellers, or retail Very Low Very High

-sellers in the local market (1) (5)

-Online sales Medium Medium Online traders are generally young men

-(3) (3) and women

-Culinary Low High

-Lavada (2) (4)

-Laundry Very Low Medium

-Hand and (1) (3)

-Hand crafts Very Low Medium

-Consult tree done in to print the contract of (1) (3) Disabled seemle and could also see

-Small traders in tourism areas Medium Medium Disabled people and youth also get

-(3) (3) access to these jobs
+Activities Level of D Gender-b Description Raising poultry (chicken, duck etc) Low (2) High (4) There are slight variations in the roles of men and women in raising livestock; Generally, men are dominant in raising and selling livestock.
+Meanwhile, women tend to help when their husbands are at sea or not at home.
+In the case of Women-Headed Households, they play a major role in caring for the family's livestock Sale of large livestock (cattle/goat) or poultry (chicken, duck etc) High (4) High (4) Women-headed households also make decisions for sale their cattle.
+Determining livestock selling prices High (4) High (4) In livestock sales, the selling price is determined based on mutual agreement between the husband and his wife Livestock are usually sold when the family needs cash, especially when a crisis occurs (including a disaster) because there is no family income from their main or side jobs.
+Large livestock (such as cattle or goats) are sold when they need money for large expenses (child's marriage or the cost of the child's education to a higher level).
+Meanwhile, small livestock/poultry will be sold when the family does not have income for daily consumption needs.
+Crop cultivation High (4) Medium (3) In crop farming, men and women play a role in cultivation from land preparation to harvesting and selling yields.
+For sales, men usually meet and negotiate with buyers (collectors).
+Meanwhile, women play a role in managing income from selling harvests to meet family needs Small and Medium Enterprises (SME rism Activitie Coarse salt farming High (4) Low (2) Artisanal mining Very High (5) None Be workers (laborers) in artisanal mining are generally men in the sites location.
+Meanwhile, there are no women participated due to the mine spots are remote and difficult to access People consider this job to be a source of income for fulfilling daily needs when the main job's income is inadequate Refined salt farming Very Low (1) Very High (5) Small traders, mobile sellers, or retail sellers in the local market Very Low (1) Very High (5) Online sales Medium (3) Medium (3) Online traders are generally young men and women Culinary Low (2) High (4) Laundry Very Low (1) Medium (3) Hand crafts Very Low (1) Medium (3) Small traders in tourism areas Medium (3) Medium (3) Disabled people and youth also get access to these jobs